Havana Travel Guide: Things to do in Havana Cuba

 The other 3 squares are located further away from the Old Havana square.
 Plaza de Armas, Plaza San Francisco de Asis and Plaza del Cristo are located closer to the Havana Port area, but it is still part of Old Havana.

 Plaza de Armas is Havana’s oldest square which was laid out in the early 1520s, soon after the city’s foundation was set up.
 Filled with cobbled streets and a historic centre, this square was styled as an Arms Square in the early 19th century.
+This square hosts a book market, which is quite popular.
+It is a delight to browse through the market stalls and shop (or window shop) books, fruit stalls and other Cuban artifacts.

 Plaza San Francisco de Asis has its origins in the 16th century.
 It was used as a marketplace and this square also witnessed the unloading of slaves that the Spanish brought into the country.
 Prior to building of the Old Havana Square, Plaza San Francisco de Asis was used as a cockfight ring.
 In late 17th-century and 18th centuries, many wealthy nobles built their homes by the plaza.